1986 Illinois gubernatorial election

 The 1986 Illinois gubernatorial election was held on November 4, 1986.
-Republican candidate James R. Thompson won a fourth term in office, defeating the Illinois Solidarity Party nominee, United States Senator Adlai Stevenson III, by around 400,000 votes.
+Republican candidate James R. Thompson won a fourth term in office, defeating the Illinois Solidarity Party nominee, former United States Senator Adlai Stevenson III, by around 400,000 votes.

 Stevenson, a Democrat, originally ran for and received that party's gubernatorial nomination.
 However, his preferred candidate lost the lieutenant gubernatorial nomination to Mark J. Fairchild in the primary (primaries for both major parties were held March 18, 1986).
-When it came out after the primary that Fairchild was a member of the LaRouche movement, Stevenson dropped off of the Democratic gubernatorial ticket to avoid running with Fairchild, and instead ran on the third party Solidarity Party ticket.
-The Democratic ticket, ultimately running Fairchild on the ballot alone as a lieutenant gubernatorial nominee without a gubernatorial nominee atop the ticket, only just managed to surpass the 5% mark needed for the party to retain their major party status in Illinois after the election.
+When it came out after the primary that Fairchild was a member of the LaRouche movement, Stevenson withdrew from the Democratic gubernatorial ticket to avoid running with Fairchild.
+At that time in Illinois, the governor and lieutenant governor were nominated in separate primaries, but ran as a single ticket in the general election.
+Stevenson formed the third party Solidarity Party and ran as its candidate with Mike Howlett as his running mate.

+Virtually the entire Democratic establishment supported Stevenson's bid.
+The "official" Democratic ticket, ultimately running Fairchild on the ballot alone as a lieutenant gubernatorial nominee without a gubernatorial nominee atop the ticket, only just managed to surpass the 5% mark needed for the party to retain their major party status in Illinois after the election.

-Election information
+Background

 The primaries and general elections coincided with those for federal offices (Senate and House), as well as those for other state offices.
 The election was part of the 1986 Illinois elections.

-Turnout

 The primaries saw turnout of 21.10% in the gubernatorial primaries, with 1,289,162 votes cast, and turnout of 18.01% in the lieutenant gubernatorial primaries, with 1,100,110 votes cast.

 Turnout during the general election was 52.37%, with 3,143,978 votes cast.